davifmdhack/adeno_predict/README.md

 ## **Imputation missing values**
 <p style="text-align: justify;">

-The imputation process was used according to Van Buuren criteria.
-6 values for ADC and 11 for consistency.
+The imputation process was used according to Van Buuren criteria, six values for *ADC* and eleven for *consistency*.
 KNN was used for deterministic process and multiple imputation by chained equations (MICE) with linear regression for stochastic methods.
 More information in `imputation` folder.

 </p>

 ## **Workflow algorithms**
 <p style="text-align: justify;">

-We apply pipeline from scikit-learn of the pre-processed dataset for each algorithm, considering particularities such as standardization of numerical variables.
+We applied a pipeline from scikit-learn of the pre-processed dataset for each algorithm, considering particularities such as standardization of numerical variables.
 A cross-validation method using Leave-One-Out (`leave_one_out.md`) with
 10 folds for cross-validation process until finding the `best_model` for each algorithm considering the parameters (`algorithms_parameters.md`).

 </p>